 Growing up with the dream of being a tennis champion is difficult.
 Having to beat your hero at the majors, is a major obstacle!
 For Naomi Osaka, it took several tries to produce her best tennis on that small stage against Serena Williams.
 But she did it.

-At the 2021 Australian Open, it became clear that the torch has finally, though unofficially, been passed.
-What was promoted as a huge, get your pop corn, semi final showdown, soon defused into a straight set “munching”.
+At the 2021 Australian Open, it became clear that others would inherit WTA leadership.
+What was promoted as a huge, get your pop corn, semi final Serena/Osaka showdown, soon defused into a straight set “munching”.
 This was no longer Osaka’s, Everest sized, mental challenge.

 But there were small, fascinating steps that lead to this moment.
 A match in which Serena still had the reins of her protege in hand.
 Those who tuned into the 2018 US Open Women’s Final saw Serena’s enormous stress erupt into a line call conflict with the chair umpire.
 The tournament referee was no help either.